Song of the South poster

 The inciting incident occurs at 11 minutes when Johnny attempts to run away to find his father in Atlanta, devastated by feeling abandoned and not understanding why his family is separating..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Johnny actively chooses to stay at the plantation and embrace his new life, befriending Ginny and engaging with the community rather than running away., moving from reaction to action.
+This reveals the protagonist's commitment to Johnny actively chooses to stay at the plantation and embrace his new life, befriending Ginny and engaging with the community rather than running away., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, Johnny is severely injured by a bull while trying to help Ginny's puppy, becoming critically ill.
 This near-death experience brings the family to the brink of losing him entirely., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.